 The appearance of craquelure is particularly prevalent with light-coloured paint layers.
 As such, for portraits with extensive cracking across the sitter’s face, the effect can be deeply unpleasant for the art owner.

-The cleaning of a painting can uncover craquelure, and in the most severe cases, the result after cleaning can be hugely different to what was anticipated.
+The cleaning of a painting can uncover craquelure, and in the most severe cases, the result after cleaning can be hugely different from what was anticipated.

 If not already, craquelure can be stabilised to ensure the painting remains structurally sound, and a process of sympathetic pigment matching and retouching can take place.
 This will provide the most uniform finish possible, and reclaim the original intended appearance of the painting.